 Smoked Salmon and Dungeness Crab Cakes are what happens when the dynamic duo of Dungeness crab and smoked salmon join forces with a killer wine pairing.
 This Salmon Cakes recipe is perfect for when you want to stretch your dollar with traditional crab cakes.
 The combo is absolutely delicious!

-Because we want the flavor of the salmon and crab to shine, we keep the flavors simple with some green onions and red bell pepper for texture and crunch, lemon juice for freshness, and a pinch of smoked paprika for color and flavor.
+Because we want the flavor of the salmon and crab to shine, we keep the flavors simple with some green onions, red bell pepper, and panko bread crumbs for texture and crunch.
+To brighten the flavor we use lemon juice for freshness, and a pinch of smoked paprika for color and flavor.
 Though I wouldn’t object to you adding some dry red pepper flakes or a few dashes of hot sauce for a little kick.

 - Smoke Salmon as mentioned above.
 Then shred the salmon meat to the same texture as the Dungeness crab meat.